 Impact reports

-To be able to capture the day to day experiences of single parents we are gathering feedback on some of the key issues single parents are facing during the cost of living crisis.
+To be able to capture the experiences of single parents, we are gathering feedback on some of the key issues single parents face.
 We capture this feedback through our local and national services.
-A report is produced based on this feedback highlighting key themes which can then inform future service delivery and policy priorities.
+A report is produced based on this feedback, highlighting key themes which can then inform future service delivery and policy priorities.

 CTA Image

 OPFS regularly collects the experiences of single parents across Scotland.
-Through our six local services, national advice and information services and online support we capture key areas of concern for single parent families.
+Through our seven local services, national advice and information services and online support we capture key areas of concern for single parent families.

-The themes for the period of January, February and March 2025, fall under the following broad headings:
+The key My Life and Me themes for the period of August to September 2025 fall under the following broad headings:

 Spotlight